usecakework/docs/docs/reference/rest.md

 Use these APIs to get images into Cakework.
 You start VMs with Cakework images.

 ### importImage
-Import a Cakework image from an existing Docker repository.
+Import a Cakework image from an existing AWS ECR Docker repository.

 #### Endpoint
 ```txt title="POST"